Minnesota Cat Declawing Ban: How To Support House Bill HF 1857 And SF 1935

 And, because this is a post about a piece of legislation, if you’re looking for something voting themed for your cat?
 You can get a “vote for cats” wall scratcher.

-As of writing, HF 4956 is still in the early phases of its journey.
-Even if it doesn’t get brought before the house this year, letting your representatives in the House know that this is an issue you care about can encourage them to bring it up in future legislative sessions.
-You may also want to contact your representative in the Senate to encourage them to introduce similar legislation.
+As of the most recent update, HF 1857 and SF 1935 are still in the early phases of their journey.
+Even if they don’t get brought before the House or Senate this year, letting your representatives in the House and Senate know that this is an issue you care about can encourage them to bring it up in future legislative sessions.

 Together, we can help the cats of Minnesota not only keep their claws but also prevent humans from creating long term problems for their cats.